ricCap/blue-bottle/about.md

 + A PLACE where everyone is welcome, without judging.
 + A GROUP of interesting people wanting to learn more and help each other.
 + With good structure, and no limits!
-+ Where you feel better afterwards!Vì
++ Where you feel better afterwards!